ssamot/CE881/08-labs.md

 -   Using a simple REST API to retrieve a list of high scores from the web server using the JSON format

-To get started spend some time re-reading the sample code we studied in the lecture:
+To get started spend some time reading some sample code:

 -   [NetActivity.java](NetActivity.java.html)